 -

 For some countries, data are missing because of violent conflict or political unrest (FAO et al. 2017; Martin-Shields and Stojetz 2019), which are strong predictors of hunger and undernutrition.
 The countries with missing data may often be those facing the greatest hunger burdens.
-Of the two countries provisionally designated as alarming—Burundi and South Sudan—it is possible that with complete data, one or both of them would fall into the extremely alarming category.
+Of the two countries provisionally designated as alarming—Burundi and Yemen—it is possible that with complete data, one or both of them would fall into the extremely alarming category.
+Similarly, DPR Korea, Lesotho, and Sudan might fall from serious to alarming, and Lao PDR and Nicaragua from moderate to serious.

 ---|---|---|---|---|---|---|---|---|